mufti11/white_dune/README.txt

 There is also experimental support for anaglyph glasses (red/green and red/blue) via the OpenGL accumlation buffer (see -anaglyph option).
-Graphiccards with fast hardware support for the accumlation buffer are rare 8-(

 Currently, white_dune is on its way to become a immersive vrml97 editor with the possibilty to use 3D inputdevices.